wacevedo76/vimwiki/README.md

 Welcome to my personal wiki. a collection of notes on various subject subjects within I.T.

-While the notes a writting in markdown the links do not correctly while being viewed within a web browser.
+While the notes are written in markdown, the links do not work correctly while
+being viewed within a web browser.
 I recommend using the [vimwiki](https://github.com/vimwiki/vimwiki) plugin for vim.

-I haven't checked whether they've supplied correct configuration for [lazy.nvim](https://github.com/folke/lazy.nvim), but here is my setup config:
+I haven't checked whether they've supplied correct configuration for [lazy.nvim](https://github.com/folke/lazy.nvim), but here is
+my setup config:
 ```
 return {
   "vimwiki/vimwiki",